ichen-lab-ucsb/SCAPE-BYO/README.md

 - heapq package for python

 ## *k*-Seq Analysis
-This tool calculates A and k&ast;t, according to the equation A(1-Exp(-k[S]t)), for every sequence in a relevant *k*-Seq data set.
+This tool calculates *A* and *k&ast;t*, according to the equation *A(1-Exp(-k[S]t))*, for every sequence in a relevant *k*-Seq data set.
 It requires several input files: a file with sequence data/counts for a *k*-Seq "start" round, a file for each tested *k*-Seq round after selection has occurred, files describing the reaction conditions, and known or approximate normalization constants for each round based on the expected amount of DNA/RNA/protein present before and after the reaction in each sample.

 ### How to use the script to calculate *k*-Seq results: